mariangle/ecommerce-app-ms-sql-net-react/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was an opportunity for me to utilize my self-taught front-end skills and existing back-end knowledge to build an ecommerce platform.
-However, I soon realized that my skills in both areas were not sufficient, and I lacked full-stack knowledge, including how to establish communication between the front end and back end.
+However, my skills in both areas were not sufficient, and I lacked full-stack knowledge, including how to establish communication between the front end and back end.
 Despite these challenges, I took pride in this project because it motivated me to learn and explore various technologies, such as C# Web API, Redux, JWT tokens, and HTTP methods and API development in general.

 ### Built With